Eduardo C. Corral

-Eduardo C. Corral is an American poet and MFA Assistant Professor in the Department of English at NC State University.
+Eduardo C. Corral is an American poet and Associate Professor of English at Washington University in St. Louis.
 His first collection, Slow Lightning, published by Yale University Press, was the winner of the 2011 Yale Younger Series Poets award, making him the first Latino recipient of this prize.
 His 2020 work, guillotine, was awarded the 2021 Lambda Literary Award for gay poetry and was longlisted for the 2020 National Book Award for Poetry.

 Personal life

 Corral was born in Casa Grande, Arizona to Higinio and Socorro Corral, on February 25, 1973.

-He teaches at North Carolina State University.

-He wrote a poem in his high school AP English class that was based on the poem "Beowulf".
-Despite being a fabulous student he decided to not take this assignment seriously.
-Even though he didn't take it seriously, his teacher loved his poem and kept it on her corkboard for others to see.
+He is an Associate Professor of English at Washington University in St. Louis.

 Career

 Corral studied Chicano studies at Arizona State University.
 He received his Masters in Fine Arts from the Iowa Writer's Workshop.
 Corral was also a founding fellow of the CantoMundo Writers Conference.
 He is a featured faculty member at the 2018 Poetry Seminar at The Frost Place in Franconia, NH.

 His poems have been published in various journals including Black Warrior Review, Beloit Poetry Journal, Colorado Review, Indiana Review, Meridian, MiPOesias, and The Nation.

 His collection "Slow Lightning" was chosen by Carl Phillips for the prestigious Yale Younger Series Poets award.
 Corral is the first Latino poet chosen for the prize.
 He has cited Robert Hayden, Federico García Lorca, C.D.
 Wright, and José Montoya as influences.